Rahmat Ali Rahmat: Career

 After completing his L.T. in 1918, Rahmat began teaching at Muslim Seminary School (now Sayeed Seminary) in 1919.
 In 1920, he entered government service and taught in various district schools, including Sambalpur and Puri.
 By 1935, he was appointed Headmaster of the Practising Middle School, Cuttack.
 Later, he was promoted as Special Inspecting Officer for Mohammedan Education (1943) and served as District Inspector of Schools (D.I.) in Balasore and Ganjam Plains until his retirement in May 1950.

 His notable students include Sachidananda Routray, Hrudananda Ray, Rajkishore Ray, Gobinda Chandra Udgata, Nandini Satpathy, Surendranath Dwivedy, Sheikh Habibullah, and Sheikh Inayatullah.

 Literary works

 Rahmat wrote several mathematics textbooks in Odia and English, which remained in the Odisha school curriculum for about four decades (1936–1976).
 These included Ganit Sopan, Probeshika Ganit Sopan, Bijoganit Sopan, Jyamiti Sopan, Man Sankha Mala, and Beauties of Algebra (1952).

 He also authored Jawahar al-Qawaid, an Urdu grammar book, and translated Deputy Nazir Ahmad’s Taubat-un-Nasuh into Odia, which remains unpublished.

-According to Hafizullah Newalpuri, Rahmat was a prolific poet with a unique style distinct from conventional Urdu ghazal traditions.
-His poetry reflects elements of Sufism, humour, and philosophical critique.
+Rahmat's poetry reflects elements of Sufism, humour, and philosophical critique.
 Although influenced by Akbar Allahabadi and Deputy Nazir Ahmad, his works exhibit originality in tone and diction.

 The book Cuttack, One Thousand Years mentions him among notable 20th-century Urdu writers and poets from Odisha.